 Pulse Oximeters

 A pulse oximeter (or pulse ox) is a device that is usually placed on a fingertip and uses light beams to estimate the oxygen saturation of the blood and the pulse rate.
-Oxygen saturation gives information about the amount of oxygen carried in the blood.
+Oxygen saturation gives information about the amount of oxygen carried in a person’s blood.
 A pulse oximeter can estimate the amount of oxygen in the blood without having to draw a blood sample.

 On this page: